 If you’ve come this far, you might want to get a Lookout combi-ticket that includes the This is Holland “5D flight experience” next door, as well.

-Adrenaline junkies looking to go a step further will find their fix at NDSM, where you can jump off of the Faralda Crane Hotel at the end of a bungee cord every Saturday between late April and mid-October.More Info (click to expand)
+Adrenaline junkies looking to go a step further will find their fix at NDSM, where you can jump off of the Faralda Crane Hotel at the end of a bungee cord every Saturday between late April and mid-October.More Info (click to show all)

 16. Get morbid